luckinet/loca/README.md

 LOCA is our first attempt at a generalized modelling pipeline to allocate land-use statistics into a map.
 LUCKINet distinguishes itself from similar projects by our focus on temporal, spatial and thematic consistency.
 This readme provides all basics and instructions to re-run a LOCA model (such as *luts* or *gpw*) and explains how you can set up your own modules or a new model-run to contribute to or build on this effort.

 First of all, what does model or model-run mean and which role do modules play?
-LOCA is organized in a modular fashion and each model is a particular combination of modules or input data based on which the allocation is done.
+LOCA is organized in a modular fashion and each model is a particular combination of modules and/or input data based on which the allocation is done.
 A model-run, in contrast, is a particular set of parameters characterizing the model, for example the spatial or temporal extent or subsets of the data.
 Modules comprise any self-contained, functionally similar part of the modelling pipeline.
 A module should have clearly defined input and output data so that it can be readily run based on the input and downstream applications can themselves readily run based on its output.
 As such, a module could be replaced by an updated or more sophisticated version that solves the same problem.

 ## Contribute

 LOCA is designed in a way to make it easy for anybody that understands `R` and `git` to contribute.
 The aim of LUCKINet is to create not only yet another set of maps, but to also facilitate a community of users and producers of maps surrounding land use that keep both data and methods up to date.

-Due to the short-term perspective based on which science is run, a single project usually doesn't have the viability to support the enterprise we aim at out of its own strength, so emancipating and enabling the community is an important contribution LUCKINet tries to achieve.
+Due to the short-term perspective based on which science is run, a single project usually doesn't - out of its own strength - have the viability to support the enterprise we aim at, so emancipating and enabling the community is an important contribution LUCKINet tries to achieve.

 Iterating through many configurations, we found the setup described in the following sections useful.
-The beauty of this setup is that by both, creating a totally new repository according to the same rules, forking it, or contributing to our original repository, the design principles ensure a common workflow across the whole *"LOCA-verse"* with as simple a "hack" as changing the model name in the `_boot.R` script (*TODO: after finishing everything, check again whether that is true*).
+The beauty of this setup is that both, creating a totally new repository according to the same rules, forking it, or contributing to our original repository, leads to a common workflow across the whole *LOCA-verse* with as simple a "hack" as changing the model name in the `_boot.R` script (*TODO: after finishing everything, check again whether that is true*).

 ## The Environment